zanderdanmark/zanderdanmark/README.md

-- 👋 Hi, I’m @zanderdanmark
+- 👋 Hi, I’m Sander
-- 👀 I’m interested in Danmark
+- 👨‍💻 Currently Head of Marketing at Climaider
-- 🌱 I’m currently learning ond kode
+- 🌱 I’m currently learning JavaScript, React and TypeScript
-- 💞️ I’m looking to collaborate on ond kode
-- 📫 How to reach me zanderdanmark@ofir.dk
+- 📫 Reach me at sander@climaider.com

 <!---
 zanderdanmark/zanderdanmark is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.